 Protection of drinking water is everyone's responsibility.
-You can help protect your community's drinking water source in several ways:
+You can help protect your community's drinking water source in several

-- · Eliminate excess use of lawn and garden fertilizers and pesticides they contain hazardous chemicals that can reach your drinking water source. - Prevent septic system leaching to source water. - Dispose of chemicals properly; take used motor oil to a recycling center.
+- Eliminate excess use of lawn and garden fertilizers and pesticides they contain hazardous chemicals that can reach your drinking water source. - If you have your own septic system, properly maintain your system to reduce leaching to water sources.